vtexdocs/dev-portal-content/docs/guides/Integration-Guides/tax-service-integration-guide/tax-services-specification.md

 The `authorizationHeader` defines the value that the Checkout will use in the `Authorization` header of calls to the external tax calculation API.
 This field can be used to define the access credentials for this API.

 Once the POST for the Checkout Configuration API has finished processing the request with this data, its synchronous integration with the Tax API is activated.

-[block:callout]
-{
-  "type": "warning",
-  "body": "When a purchase is made in a store, the location from which the order is shipped matters for tax calculation purposes.
+> ℹ When a purchase is made in a store, the location from which the order is shipped matters for tax calculation purposes.
 Because of this, when items from [White Label Sellers](https://help.vtex.com/pt/tutorial/definicoes-de-conta-franquia-e-seller-white-label--5orlGHyDHGAYciQ64oEgKa#) are part of an order, tax configuration for the marketplace (seller 1) is not taken into account for those items.
-Each seller must have its own tax service configuration in order for this type of integration function properly."
+Each seller must have its own tax service configuration in order for this type of integration function properly.
-}
-[/block]

 ### Tax calculation request

 The tax calculation tool must provide an endpoint that will receive a POST request.
 In this request, Checkout provides a body in a specific format.
 This means that either the endpoint must be prepared to receive this body format, or the integration must contain a parser to adapt it to the correct format.